Want to know what an activist mindset looks like in action? Here's a selection of our case studies...

 UN Women x OT1: Active Listening Event

-UN Women had just announced their partnership with FIFA and needed to understand how they could affect meaningful change in football around the Women’s World Cup in the UK.
+UN Women had just announced their partnership with FIFA and needed to understand how they could effect meaningful change in football in the UK around the Women’s World Cup.

 We created our first Active Listening event to bring UN Women closer to those leveling the playing field for gender equality in football.
 The live panel and audience featured activists, players, coaches, directors, journalists and fans and was hosted by our Cultural Strategy team.